HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_export_war_install_portlet.md

 4. Click **Finish**.

 ## Install the portlet on a portal page
+To install the Pers_Offers portlet on a portal page, refer to the following steps:
 1. Start the HCL Digital Experience Portal server.

 2. Log in to HCL Portal as the Portal administrator (wpsadmin).